What’s inside a Title Register

 The title plan displays the general boundaries of the property on an OS base map.
 It’s useful for identifying the extent of the property but doesn’t confirm exact boundary positions.

 Yes.
 These are official copies suitable for most legal, financial, or conveyancing purposes.
-However, if you require certified paper copies for court or solicitor use, select the “postal copy” option during checkout.
+If you require certified paper copies for solicitor or court use, select the “postal copy” option during checkout.

-Learn more about Land Registry documents, boundaries, and how to access filed information.
+Learn about Land Registry documents, boundaries, and filed deeds.

-The register is split into three parts — Property, Proprietorship, and Charges.
-Understand what each part means and how it confirms ownership and restrictions.
+The register is split into Property, Proprietorship, and Charges sections.
+Learn what each part shows and how it helps confirm ownership and restrictions.

 Questions before you order?
 We’re here to help.